Skip to main content

 API Endpoints Covered

-• GET /v1/dpp/products - List product sheets
+• GET /v1/dpp/products - List products with filtering and pagination

-• GET /v1/dpp/products/:id - Get product sheet by ID
+• GET /v1/dpp/products/:id - Get product by ID

-• POST /v1/dpp/products - Create product sheet
+• POST /v1/dpp/products - Create product

-• PATCH /v1/dpp/products/:id - Update product sheet
+• PATCH /v1/dpp/products/:id - Update product

-• DELETE /v1/dpp/products/:id - Delete product sheet
+• DELETE /v1/dpp/products/:id - Delete product

 License